 Toys & Cage Accessories

 Rats can have fun with almost anything that can be climbed on, hidden in, or chewed (nothing containing Alfalfa please).
-Tunnels, houses, running wheels, and hammocks are available online and from pet stores, or you can make rat toys yourself out of common household items and clothes.
-Toys for parrots are often safe for rats also.
+Tunnels, houses, running wheels, and hammocks are available online and from pet stores.
+You can make rat toys yourself out of common household items and clothes.
+Toys made in USA for parrots are often safe for rats too.
 Be sure not purchase anything made in China, many rats have died after chewing toys from China.
 Nothing against the trade, but we can't trust what chemicals or metals are in the Made in China toys.
 Be Creative!
 Rats love to chew and tear apart cardboard boxes; most of us have MANY boxes that can be a rat house!
 Your old T-shirt or Jeans can be cut up to make hammocks, tunnels, hide places, or just warm bedding for the rat's house.
 Be Creative!!!
+Have Fun!!

-You can expect your rat to live 2-3 years.
-Rats do not need vaccinations and as long as they are healthy there is no reason for them to get regular check-ups with a vet.
+You can expect your rat to live about 2 years.
+Occasionally rats will live to 3yr or longer but this is rare.
+Rats do not need vaccinations.
+As long as they are healthy there is no reason for them to get regular check-ups with a vet.
 Know your rat and know when they are showing basic signs of illness.
-The most common health problems among rats are respiratory infections (usually a mycoplasma flare up caused by stress, poor ventilation, drafts, scented bedding, an unclean cage, or irritants in the air), external parasites such as mites or lice (caused by contact with infected rats or bedding), and, later in life, tumors, stroke, and old age.
-Scabs around the neck are often caused from mites/lice/fleas.
-Upper Respiratory Illness is often caused by stress.
+The most common health problems among rats are respiratory infections (usually a mycoplasma flare up caused by stress, poor ventilation, drafts, scented bedding, an unclean cage, or irritants in the air), external parasites such as mites or lice, tumors, stroke, and old age.
+The likely hood of illness can be decreased by feeding quality rat food, using proper bedding, and keeping and stress free environment.
+Scabs around the neck are often caused from mites/lice/fleas, not your rats wrestling.
+Upper Respiratory Illness is often caused by stress in the environment.
 Be sure to freeze bedding and food to control mites/lice/fleas.
-Keep your rats out of draft areas and do not let fan blow on them.
+Keep your rats out of draft areas and do not let the fan blow directly on them.
 Most rats remain healthy all of their lives, but a rat that tilts it head (wryneck), develops scabs, sneezes often, makes wet lung noises, or is gasping for air will need immediate medical attention.
-A list of recommended veterinarians is on the Links page.
+Should the need arise, a list of recommended veterinarians is on the Links page.

 Excerpt: ‘Dwarf Rats’ by Debbi J. Neeham, 2005